Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 CDC and WHO declare measles eliminated from the United States — a historic public health triumph.

-Disneyland outbreak infects 147 people across 7 states.
-45% of California patients were unvaccinated; 67% of vaccine-eligible patients were intentionally unvaccinated.
+Disneyland outbreak: 147 people across 7 states.
+45% of California patients unvaccinated.
+67% of vaccine-eligible patients were intentionally unvaccinated.

 2019

-Nearly 1,300 measles cases, mostly in New York.
-U.S. comes close to losing elimination status.
-Vaccine exemptions begin rising nationally.
+Nearly 1,300 cases.
+U.S. nearly loses elimination status.
+Vaccine exemptions begin rising sharply across the country.

 2020–2023

 COVID-19 pandemic disrupts routine childhood vaccinations.
-MMR coverage drops below 95% nationally.
-Anti-vaccine sentiment spreads rapidly across social media platforms.
+MMR coverage drops below 95%.
+Anti-vaccine sentiment explodes on social media.

 JAN 2025

-Outbreak begins in Gaines County, Texas (Mennonite community).
-Spreads to Oklahoma, New Mexico.
-Two children die.
-762 total cases — worst outbreak since 2000.
+Outbreak begins in Gaines County, Texas.
+Spreads to Oklahoma and New Mexico.
+Two children die — first U.S. measles child deaths in a decade.
+762 total cases.

 OCT 2025

 South Carolina outbreak begins.
-Grows to 997 cases — largest single outbreak since elimination.
-639 cases in children ages 5–17, almost all unvaccinated.
+Grows to 997 cases — largest since elimination.
+639 cases in children 5–17, almost all unvaccinated.

 NOV 2025

-PAHO announces the Americas region has lost its measles elimination status.
-2,288 confirmed U.S. cases for the year — highest since 1992.
+PAHO announces the Americas region loses measles elimination status.
+2,288 U.S. cases for the year — highest since 1992.

 JUNE 2026

-2,104+ cases confirmed in 2026 alone.
+2,104+ cases confirmed in 2026 alone, across 41 states.
 U.S. faces November WHO review of its individual elimination status.
 The crisis continues.

-Sources: CDC; Wikipedia — Measles Resurgence in the United States; ASTHO; Johns Hopkins Bloomberg School of Public Health
+Sources: CDC; Wikipedia — Measles Resurgence in the U.S.; ASTHO; Johns Hopkins Bloomberg School of Public Health

 🗺️ Infographic 5: Measles Cases by State — Hardest Hit in 2025–2026